Louisville Truck Accident Lawyer

 • Has a proven track record of successful results for their clients

 At The Schafer Law Office, our Louisville truck accident lawyers have years of experience obtaining justice for victims of accidents involving commercial trucks, tractor-trailers, and RVs.
-Attorney Mike Schafer has written several books and guides on the subject of motor vehicle accidents, and he and his team will fight for your compensation during negotiations and at trial if necessary.
+Mike Schafer has written several books and guides on the subject of motor vehicle accidents, and he and his team are dedicated to securing compensation for you during negotiations and at trial if necessary.

 My loved one was killed in a trucking accident.
 What can I do?